Supélec: Partnership agreements with other institutions

 Agreements have been reached with other institutions of higher education whereby a number of Supélec students attend courses provided by these establishments instead of completing their third year at the school.
 The successful completion of these studies is a condition for obtaining the Supélec engineering degree in addition to the diploma related to the course of study in question.
 Agreements exist with a large number of departments in American, Australian, Canadian, Japanese and European universities.
-Among them, Georgia Tech, Columbia University, Ecole Polytechnique de Montréal, National University of Singapore, Imperial College London, Technische Universität München.
+Among them, Georgia Tech, Columbia University, Ecole Polytechnique de Montréal, National University of Singapore, Imperial College London, Technical University of Munich.

 Supélec has agreements and exchanges with more than 70 foreign universities, in over 30 countries and runs the Top Industrial Managers for Europe (T.I.M.E) network and is a member of the CESAER Association and n+i engineering institutes.
 In 2008, 40% of graduates have obtained double-degrees and 35% completed their final year of study abroad.